yu-lab-vt/AQuA2-Cloud/readme.md

       ```

 7. Modify the following command as needed to properly configure your container.
 Ensure ports defined are correct (example: if you changed SSH port from 32 to 42 in step 5, change 32:32 to 42:42 in the command below).
+If you elected for option B for how to go about using the VNC client, change the IP address for the VNC port mapping to the IP address of your LAN workstation (i.e. change 127.0.0.1:5900:5900 to xxx.xxx.xxx.xxx:5900:5900 where xxx.xxx.xxx.xxx is the LAN workstation address).
 Running this command will use the AQuA2-Cloud image created in step 6 to automatically create a container, create a docker volume (if it doesn't already exist) for storing user data, and to deploy the service.
 The container by default uses port 32 for local host-to-container SSH connections.
 You can always delete the container (**don't delete the docker volume**), download the latest github project folder, rebuild the image, and redeploy to update AQuA2-Cloud to to the latest version without losing any user data (files or website accounts).

       ```python
-      docker run --cpus="24" --memory="64G" -it --restart=unless-stopped -p 32:32 -p 80:80 -p 5900:5900 -p 443:443 -p 33:33 -p 50000-50009:50000-50009 -v aqua2-cloud-data:/opt/a2ud --tmpfs /mnt/matlab_ramdisk:rw,exec,size=8g --name aqua2-cloud-container aqua2-cloud
+      docker run --cpus="24" --memory="64G" -it --restart=unless-stopped -p 127.0.0.1:32:32 -p 80:80 -p 127.0.0.1:5900:5900 -p 443:443 -p 33:33 -p 50000-50009:50000-50009 -v aqua2-cloud-data:/opt/a2ud --tmpfs /mnt/matlab_ramdisk:rw,exec,size=8g --name aqua2-cloud-container aqua2-cloud
       ```

 8. Follow the instructions given by the container during first time setup.
 You will need to connect to the container via the VNC client to interactively login to MATLAB and select the toolboxes required by AQuA2-Cloud.
 You will have to login a total of 2 times.
-If you run the VNC client on the hosting machine the connection address will be localhost.
-You may have to allow access to port 5900 over LAN in order
-to connect to the container on the server.
+If you run the VNC client on the hosting machine the connection address will be 127.0.0.1:5900, otherwise, you may have to allow access to port 5900 over LAN in order to connect to the container on the server.

-9. Forward the appropriate ports in your firewall as needed.
+9. Setup any specific firewall rules you might need.
+All ports utilized by the service are shown in the command line in step 7, so whatever the port numbers are, those will be the port numbers you should inspect your server's firewall configuration for.

 ## MATLAB License Renewal or Change